gpeterson406/Greenwood_Book/_book/05-chiSquaredTests.md

 On the other hand, for the students who have never lied, quite a few had cheated on exams.
-The contingency table can help us dig further into the hypotheses related to the Chi-square test of Independence that is appropriate in this situation.
+The contingency table can help us dig further into the hypotheses related to the Chi-square test of Independence that is appropriate in this situation. \index{Chi-Square Test!Independence Test}

-(ref:fig5-19) Table plot of new variables liar and copier that allow exploration of relationships between different types of lying and cheating behaviors.
+(ref:fig5-19) Tableplot of new variables liar and copier that allow exploration of relationships between different types of lying and cheating behaviors.